CardioBench: Do Echocardiography Foundation Models Generalize Beyond the Lab?: Methodology

 For evaluation, we consider three categories of foundation models: those designed specifically for echocardiography, those trained on broader biomedical data, and large-scale general-purpose models.
 These span a wide range of architectural choices, from models without text supervision to those with temporal transformers over frame sequences or purely image-level extractors.
-Taken together, these variations in scale, architecture, and pretraining strategy allow us to assess how different design choices transfer to echocardiography interpretation (see Appendix \ref {app:models}).
+Taken together, these variations in scale, architecture, and pretraining strategy allow us to assess how different design choices transfer to echocardiography interpretation (see Supplementary Material).

 \textbf{Echocardiography–specific FM.} We evaluate the four Echocardiography foundation models with publicly released weights available at the time of writing.
 The earliest, EchoCLIP (\cite{christensen2024vision}), introduced a vision–language approach to cardiac ultrasound.
 EchoPrime (\cite{vukadinovic2024echoprime}) built on this idea with a stronger video encoder and a larger dataset, while also incorporating a separate view classifier and relying on report retrieval at inference time.
 In parallel, PanEcho (\cite{holste2025panecho}) explored an alternative direction by discarding text supervision and instead combining frame features with temporal aggregation in a multitask setup, while EchoFM (\cite{kim2024echofm}) explored a generative pretraining strategy centered on reconstructing cardiac motion.
+As it lacks a text encoder and the weights for its task-specific linear heads were not released, it cannot perform zero-shot evaluation.

 \textbf{Biomedical and general-purpose FM.} To assess transfer from broader domains, we also include BioMedCLIP (\cite{zhang2023BioMedCLIP}), a vision–language model pretrained on millions of biomedical image–text pairs spanning radiology, microscopy, pathology, and ultrasound.
-For comparison, we evaluate two large-scale general-purpose models trained at internet scale: DINOv3 (\cite{simeoni2025dinov3}), a self-supervised vision transformer, and SigLIP2 (\cite{tschannen2025siglip}), a vision–language model aimed at producing stronger dense representations.
+For comparison, we evaluate two large-scale general-purpose models trained at internet scale: DINOv3 (\cite{simeoni2025dinov3}), a self-supervised vision transformer, and SigLIP2 (\cite{tschannen2025siglip}), a vision–language model designed to produce stronger dense representations.
 Together, these models enable testing of how far biomedical and generic pretraining can transfer to echocardiography tasks, and whether domain-specific pretraining is required to achieve strong performance.